alecrios/nano-uri-generator/README.md

 # Nano URI Generator

-Nano URI Generator is a simple library for generating URIs for the Nano cryptocurrency in compliance with the official [URI and QR Code Standard](https://github.com/nanocurrency/nano-node/wiki/URI-and-QR-Code-Standard).
+Nano URI Generator is a simple library for generating URIs for the Nano cryptocurrency.
 It currently supports URIs for sending to an address, changing the representative to an address, importing a private key, and importing a seed.

+## URI Specifications

+See the official [URI Specifications](https://docs.nano.org/integration-guides/the-basics/#uri-and-qr-code-standards) on the Nano documentation website.

 ## Installation